 Q #6) What are Routers?

-Ans: Routing is the process to find the path on which the information or data can pass from the source to its destination.
+Answer: Routing is the process to find the path on which the information or data can pass from the source to its destination.
 The device by which routing is done is called Routers.

 Q #7) What is the difference between Switch, Routers, and Hub?

-A Switch is used to receive the signal to create a frame.
+Switch: A Switch is used to receive the signal to create a frame.
 It forwards the packets between various LAN segments.
 It is the platform for packet control when the data is sent at a Data Link layer or Network layer of the OSI model.
-It supports single broadcast domain and multiple collision domains.
+It supports a single broadcast domain and multiple collision domains.

-Q #8) What is Half duplex and Full duplex?
+Q #8) What is Half-duplex and Full-duplex?

 Example: Talking on the telephone.